DigitalMediaServer/DigitalMediaServer/src/main/external-resources/plugins/README.md

 ### Step 4: Implement Skeleton-Plugin
    1. Create a class (make sure you define the same class as main class in build.gradle) to src/main/java
-   2. Make the class implement ```net.pms.external.ExternalListener``` (Gradle should have added the UMS dependency to your project automatically, so the class should be resolvable by default)
+   2. Make the class implement ```net.pms.external.ExternalListener``` (Gradle should have added the DMS dependency to your project automatically, so the class should be resolvable by default)
    3. Add unimplemented methods.
    4. Implement name method: ```return "HelloWorld Plugin";```.
    5. Create a new file called "plugin" to src/main/resources.